KoganeShiro/ft_transcendence/README.md

 - [ ] See if you have a cookie, Ask for refresh token, Send request with the refresh token in the header on logout, remove all cookie session

-- [ ] Update the game with friend component
-        Should click on create game and then get the code, so you could send it to your friend (keep into memory where you are)

 - [ ] Let the user know who they are in remote + with friend
 - [ ] Part 2 Versus (on remote because loading)
+- [ ] Add the winner/loser component

 - [ ] New front for ttt in remote ?